 Cornell's One Course At A Time schedule enables a focused and intense workshop experience in our courses.
 It also allows us to offer special opportunities such as Contemporary Theatre, a topics course taught largely in New York that engages students with a wide variety of theatre ranging from Broadway productions to small experimental shows.

 We strongly encourage students to pursue internships in performance, production, arts management, and other areas.
-Our students benefit from relationships with Iowa City's Riverside Theatre, Colorado's Creede Repertory Theatre, the ACM Chicago Program, Arts focus, and other programs.
+Our students benefit from relationships with Iowa City's Riverside Theatre, Old Creamery Theatre in Amana, Iowa, Colorado's Creede Repertory Theatre, the ACM Chicago Program, Arts focus, and other programs.